Sam-Dragon/interview/java-questions/easy/direct-questions.md

 <details>
 <summary> METHODS </summary>

-87. what are instance methods ?
+1. what are instance methods ?
 How are they called ? where are they stored ?
 Example <br>
 A. They are object methods which are called after object is created <br>
    They are called generally with instance only <br>
    They are stored in heap area of jvm
    Example: setters and getters

-88. what are static methods ?
+2. what are static methods ?
 How are they called ? where are they stored ?
 Example <br>
 A. They are class methods which are called even before any object is created <br>
    They are called generally with Classname or even instance [interally it resovles to classname] <br>
    They are stored in method area of jvm
    Example: Class.forName("test"), Class.getInstance() etc. <br>

-89. Can we access non-static variable in static method ? <br>
+3. Can we access non-static variable in static method ? <br>
 A. No

-90. Can we access static variable in non-static method ? <br>
+4. Can we access static variable in non-static method ? <br>
 A. Yes

-91. Where do we use local variables ?
+5. Where do we use local variables ?
 Advantage ? <br>
 A. Any variables used inside method are local variables, very useful incase of threading

-92. What is shadowing ? <br>
+6. What is shadowing ? <br>
 A. It is the practice of using variables in overlapping scopes with the same name

-93. Explain the relevance of 'this' ? <br>
+7. Explain the relevance of 'this' ? <br>
 A. It is used for referrning the object members.
 It can be constructor, variable and methods <br>
    It's scope applicable within the class [basically object]

-94. Recurrsion ?
+8. Recurrsion ?
 Adv/disadv ? <br>
 A. A function which calls itself <br>
    Adv - Fast execution, less code <br>
    Disadv - If not implemented successfully, it will result in out of memory error

-95. What are factory methods ? pattern ?
+9. What are factory methods ? pattern ?
 Adv/disadv ?
 A. Method used for creating objects by providing class name. <br>
    It uses factory design pattern <br>
    It compares the classname and creates object with new instance <br>
    Adv: one place to create all objects

-96. How to define varaible arguments to methods ? rules ?
+10. How to define varaible arguments to methods ? rules ?
 Example <br>
 A.  To replace multiple overloaded methods we can use variable arguments <br>
     It can be defined with ... and must be the last argument of the method <br>
     Example: sum of 2'S, 3's, 4's numbers

+11. If method return value, is it necessary to consume / read ? <br>
+A.  Not necessary

 </details>
 <details>